-- Plugins introduces Datasette's plugin system and describes how to install and configure plugins. - Writing plugins describes how to author plugins, from simple one-off plugins to packaged plugins that can be published to PyPI.
+- Plugins introduces Datasette's plugin system and describes how to install and configure plugins. - Writing plugins describes how to author plugins, from one-off single file plugins to packaged plugins that can be published to PyPI.
 It also describes how to start a plugin using the new datasette-plugin cookiecutter template. - Plugin hooks is a full list of detailed documentation for every Datasette plugin hook. - Testing plugins describes how to write tests for Datasette plugins, using pytest and HTTPX.